L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 - **Post-ingestion Logic**: Update policies (if configured) are executed.
 - **Query Availability**: The data becomes immediately available for querying in Eventhouse or downstream via dashboards and notebooks.

-This pipeline is elastic, scalable, and largely automated—but it exposes hooks for expert users to tune behavior via KQL mappings, ingestion properties, and routing rules.
+This pipeline is elastic, scalable, and largely automated—but it exposes hooks for expert users to tune behavior via KQL mappings, ingestion propeReal-Time Intelligencees, and routing rules.

 ## Design Implications for Architects

-For architects and engineers working on enterprise-grade RTI solutions, understanding the Kusto-DM dynamic is essential.
+For architects and engineers working on enterprise-grade Real-Time Intelligence solutions, understanding the Kusto-DM dynamic is essential.
 Decisions about schema design, ingestion frequency, mapping granularity, and update policy complexity all impact engine load and DM throughput.

 **Best practices include:**